Bandwidth/shared-components/README.md

 # How to use this library

-Install the library as an NPM module (use this Git repository's URL as your target, so something like `"@bandwidth/shared-components": "v0.4.2"` in your `package.json`).
+Install the library as an NPM module.
+Something like `"@bandwidth/shared-components": "v0.4.2"` in your `package.json`.

 In your project, configure your Webpack to **not** compile this library with Babel.
 In Catapult UI, it looks something like this: